Temperate rainforest: Baekdu Mountain Range (Taebaek and Sobaek Mountain Ranges) and South Sea forests (Korea)

-Taiheiyo (Pacific) rain forests (Japan)
+Taiheiyo (Pacific) rainforests (Japan)

 Southwestern Japan's Taiheiyo evergreen forests region covers much of Shikoku and Kyūshū Islands, and the Southern/Pacific Ocean-facing side of Honshu ("Taiheiyo" is the Pacific Ocean, in Japanese).
 Here the natural forests are mainly broadleaf evergreen in lower elevations and deciduous in higher elevations.
 The Hydrangea hirta species is an endemic deciduous species that can be found in this area.
 The limit occurs at 500–1000 metres depending on latitude.
 The main tree species are members of beech family (Fagaceae).
 In lower altitudes these include evergreen oaks (Quercus spp.), Japanese Chinquapin (Castanopsis cuspidata) and Japanese Stone Oak (Lithocarpus edulis), and in higher altitudes Japanese Blue Beech (Fagus japonica) and Siebold's beech (Fagus crenata).

 Some of the best preserved examples of forest are found in Kirishima-Yaku National Park on the Island of Yakushima off of Kyūshū in a very wet climate (the annual rainfall is 4,000 to 10,000 mm depending on altitude).
 Because of relatively infertile soils on granite, Yakushima's forests in higher elevations are dominated by a giant conifer species, Japanese Cedar (Cryptomeria japonica), rather than deciduous forests typical of the mainland.
 Other areas include Mount Kirishima near Kagoshima in southern Kyūshū.
 On Southern Honshū, there is a forest with the Nachi Falls located in Yoshino-Kumano National Park.
 This particular area of Honshū has been described as one of the rainiest spots in Japan.